Tent walls are protected by a sturdy rainfly, but not all tents have something that protects the bottom of the tent, too.

 You shouldn’t expect a drastic increase in the heat inside your tent, but every little helps when it’s bitterly cold outside.

 The bottom of your tent can easily get muddy when it’s raining.
-You’ll end up getting your entire tent covered in mud when taking the tent down and packing it away.
+You’ll get your entire tent covered in mud when taking the tent down and packing it away.
 You’ll need to wash your tent after every camping trip.

 You’ll also have to spend a lot of money on tent cleaning products if you need to clean your tent that often.